 He was commissioned colonel of the militia in 1808; and in 1815 was appointed one of the commissioners to make treaties with the Indians who had fought on the side of the British in the War of 1812, the other two commissioners being Ninian Edwards and William Clark.

 In St. Louis, he served as Justice of the Peace and as Judge of the Court of Common Pleas; was the first president of the Bank of Missouri, and held other important positions.
 His policy in dealing with the Indians was to treat them fairly, and he enjoyed their confidence and friendship until his death, which occurred on February 24, 1829.

-Jean Pierre Chouteau, a brother of Auguste, was born at New Orleans, Louisiana on October 10, 1758, and as soon as he was old enough he engaged in the fur trade.
+Jean Pierre Chouteau, a brother of Auguste, was born in New Orleans, Louisiana on October 10, 1758, and as soon as he was old enough he engaged in the fur trade.
 He established several trading posts in the Indian country, one of which was on the upper Osage River in what is now southwestern Missouri.
 Soon after Louisiana was ceded to the United States, he gave up the fur trade and became a merchant in St. Louis, where he died on July 10, 1849.

 About 1825 Frederick, Francis G., and Cyprian Chouteau, sons of Pierre Chouteau, Sr., received a license to trade with certain Indian tribes west of the Missouri River, and immediately set about the establishment of trading posts in their new domain.
 As there were no roads at that time, their goods were transported through the woods on the backs of pack horses.